 At a young age, LDS members are taught that they must lead a sober lifestyle.
 Yet, many Mormons do suffer from addiction to substances, placing them in a very troubling physical, spiritual, and moral situation.

 Within the Mormon Church, spiritual standards are set very high.
 Completely staying away from alcohol, drugs, tobacco, and even caffeine is necessary to receive spiritual and physical blessings.

-Many Mormons who struggle with addiction end up feeling a great deal of shame and depression.
-They may believe they are now unlovable, become discouraged, and lose hope that recovery is ever possible.3
+Many Mormons who struggle with substance use disorders and addiction end up feeling a great deal of shame and depression.
+They may feel unlovable, become discouraged, and lose hope that recovery is ever possible.3

 In the Mormon religion, addiction is looked upon as a battle between good and evil, with Satan providing many temptations and using addiction to steal away free will.
 Addiction comes from Satan, an evil to steer Mormons off the right path.4

 The Word of Wisdom is a health code that LDS members must live by.
 It prevents members from using alcohol, illegal drugs, and other harmful substances.
 The goal is to attain physical and spiritual health by avoiding habit-forming substances.5

 Book of Mormon Passages on Addiction

 Many try to overcome addiction on their own, hoping that sheer willpower will work.
 LDS preaches humbly turning to God above to get help:

 “Preach unto them repentance… teach them to humble themselves… to withstand every temptation of the devil, with their faith on the Lord Jesus Christ.”6

 Once one has achieved sobriety in recovery, they still may not think they are good enough to share their success because they believe they’re not a perfect person: